 Important to remember as investors lay out a roadmap to incorporate munis in their portfolio, though, is that tax implications can vary from state to state.
-A New York resident would not pay income tax on a state-issued muni bond, but would have to report income on a bond from Massachusetts.
+Some states tax interest income from out-of-state municipal bonds while others do not.
+For example, a New York resident would not pay income tax on interest income from a state-issued muni bond, but would have to report interest income on a bond from Massachusetts.
 Some investors, notably residents of Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming, would view an out-of-state purchase differently, as they are not subject to state income taxes, meaning there would be no tax break for them.
 However, investors can use the same formula to find out how an in-state bond, on which no taxes would be paid, compares to an out-of-state bond.

 What to consider

 An investment in a municipal bond is an investment in the community at large.
 Munis offer investors the opportunity to help improve the quality of life around them, whether by building a new school for a growing town or helping to renovate a hospital to incorporate the latest medical technology.
 Beyond the civic benefits, munis can be a good strategy for investors interested in preserving their capital while generating tax-free income.